You are here

 Graduation Guidelines - ACT

 The ACT is a national college admissions exam that students usually take in 10th, 11th, or 12th grade.
-The ACT consists of four multiple-choice tests – in English, mathematics, reading, and science –each with a highest possible score of 36.
+The ACT consists of four multiple-choice tests – English, Mathematics, Reading, and Scientific Reasoning – each with a highest possible score of 36.
 There is also an optional writing test which is scored separately.

 In order to place in college-level courses in Colorado, students must earn an 18 in English and a 19 in math.
 Learn about remediation rates from the Colorado Department of Higher Education (CDHE).